Key takeaways

 - Seasonal capacity increases for customers with reliable track records.

-- Exceptional five year performance, consistent early payments and low disputes.
+- Exceptional five year performance with consistent early payments and low disputes.

 The override workflow